Laugh in the face of Blue Monday and make 2021 the year you win at happiness

 The start of the year is a great time for a clear out.
 Old books, clothes, receipts and toys, a weekend spent de-cluttering can work wonders toward making you feel calm and positive.
 As the old adage goes, a tidy house equals a tidy mind.

 Made a list?
 Check.

-You’ve been invited to an event and for whatever reasons you just can’t face it –we’ve all been there.
-Whether you aren’t feeling particularly social or your diary is all booked up, learn to just say no. A simple ‘unfortunately, I can’t make it’ should suffice, so ditch the reels of excuses and feelings of guilt that can come with feeling like your letting people down.
-This is the year to think of number one first.
+You’ve been invited to a zoom quiz and for whatever reasons you just can’t face yet another one.
+Whether you aren’t feeling particularly social or your diary is all booked up (with a different virtual meeting?), learn to just say no. A simple ‘unfortunately, I can’t make it’ should suffice, so ditch the reels of excuses and feelings of guilt that can come with feeling like your letting people down and keep it simple.

 Find Extra Minutes

 Think about how you spend your time.
 Maybe you know that you aren’t doing things as efficiently as you could be?
-Assess your daily routine and where you could claw back a few minutes – whether that’s clocking out of work on time, turning the TV off for an hour or wasting less time wandering the aisles of the supermarket because you forgot your shopping list.
+Assess your daily routine and where you could claw back a few minutes – whether that’s clocking out of work on time, turning the TV off for an hour or waking up 30 minutes earlier.
 Become more organised and more efficient and you will soon clock up time that you can spend doing something you really enjoy.

 Make a move

 If you’re in a negative mindset and feeling lethargic, heading out to exercise is possibly one of the last things you want to do.
 But exercise releases endorphins, the happy hormone.
 As little as half an hour of exercise (cycling, a walk around the local park or even dancing in the kitchen) can put you in a better frame of mind.